California pushes 1st US vaccine mandate for schoolchildren

 Other states have resisted imposing pandemic rules in schools, including a new law in Kentucky that overturned a statewide mask mandate.

-Newsom has been one of the most aggressive governors on coronavirus restrictions, issuing the nation’s first statewide stay-at-home order in March 2020 and more recently requiring California’s roughly 2.2 million health care workers and most state employees to get vaccinated to keep their jobs.
+Newsom has been one of the most aggressive governors on coronavirus restrictions, issuing the nation’s first statewide stay-at-home order in March 2020 that was soon followed by 41 other states.
+More recently, Newsom required California’s roughly 2.2 million health care workers and most state employees to get vaccinated to keep their jobs.

 The governor was emboldened after easily defeating a recall effort last month fueled by anger over his handling of the pandemic.
 He says he interpreted his landslide victory as an endorsement of his vaccine policies.